Neotys-Labs/helm-neoload-web/doc/upgrade-4.2.x-to-2023.1.x.md

 ```
 This parameter is used for cookies purpose, especially if you try to access API link in the Front like for the Audit feature.
-This parameter is now mandatory and the deployment will not be applied if it is not set.
+This parameter is now mandatory and the deployment will fail if it is not set.

 ## Steps